-They should have added on to the end of "Newlywed and Dead" the word "d?j? vu" as that is the sense I got whilst watching it.
-That comes from the fact I need more than just my hands to count the number of made for TV movies where we have a young woman rushing in to a relationship, this time marriage, only to discover their other half has secrets and she ends up in a life threatening situation.
+They should have added on to the end of "Newlywed and Dead" the word "déjà vu" as that is the sense I got whilst watching it.
+That comes from the fact I need more than just my hands to count the number of made for TV movies I have watched where we have a young woman rushing in to a relationship, this time marriage, only to discover their other half has dark secrets and she ends up in a life threatening situation.
 But there is more to "Newlywed and Dead" than that as we learn early on that Kristen looks a lot like Jay's late mother and that he has a few mummy issues, thanks to a variety of flashback scenes which detail his relationship to his late mother.

 The trouble is that between "Newlywed and Dead" reworking the familiar theme of the new wife not really knowing her husband and the less than subtlety when it comes to Jay having anger issues there isn't much else to this made for TV movie.
 Okay so Shenae Grimes-Beech is attractive and does vulnerable quite well whilst Christopher Russell seems to be the text book definition of tall, dark and handsome but it is their looks which are appealing rather than their characters.
 And all the characters in "Newlywed and Dead" are that mix of being generic and unrealistic.

 The question of course is as a thriller does "Newlywed and Dead" work?
 For me I couldn't get past the routine and familiar nature of it making it all incredibly predictable.
 But it made me think back to the first Lifetime movie I watched which went with the newly wed storyline and remember enjoying it.
 And I guess for those who have never watched one of the many similar movies then "Newlywed and Dead" could be quite entertaining.